• Skip to main content

 That could be a good thing or a bad thing.
 But either way, I am grateful that I have been spared the extensive congestion issues others have experienced.
 Working through what feels like a case of the flu on steroids, I am thankful for how it seems to be turning out.

-My plan is to keep vigilant and reduce the interactions and contacts that can lead to positive test.
+My plan is to keep vigilant and reduce the interactions and contacts that can lead to a positive test.

 Filed Under: Covid19, Depression, Medication, Mental Health, Unhelpful thinking Tagged With: concealed depression, depression, mental health, unhealthy thinking styles, unhelpful thinking styles